Bgajski/PIN.Espace/README.md

 Fetch and Display Details: The LanDisplayRepository is used to retrieve and display LAN event details, including event name, game genre, game name, number of teams, reward, start and end dates, and price.

 # DataAccess
-Repositories: Classes responsible for encapsulating the logic required to access data sources.

 Database Context: The context class (ApplicationDbContext) that manages the database connection and is used to query and save data.
 It includes:

-DbSet<LanEvent>: Represents LAN events in the database.
+DbSet"<LanEvent>": Represents LAN events in the database.

-DbSet<LanGame>: Represents LAN games in the database.
+DbSet"<LanGame>": Represents LAN games in the database.

 Relationships and configurations are defined in OnModelCreating.